 The talk is titled “Value of Volunteering: Student Perspective”.

-They will be speaking along with other women from IEEE Photonics Society and the Women Engineering Program at the Suzanne R. Nagel Lounge on Tuesday March 5th.
+They spoke along with other women from IEEE Photonics Society and the Women Engineering Program at the Suzanne R. Nagel Lounge on Tuesday March 5th.

 Check out the speaker schedule on the OFC conference website!